 Location: 47500 Saint-Front-sur-Lémance, France

-Looking for more Aquitaine inspiration?
+Looking for more things to do with kids in Aquitaine?
 Find out how the locals make the most of their city in our authentic guide to Dordogne.
 There’s also out top ten family-friendly villas in the South of France if you’re looking for somewhere swish to stay that the whole family will love, and if you’re looking for something specific just ask our concierge team for help.